Vaisala's space-proof sensors are ready for action on the Red Planet!

 Get in the space mood!
 Vaisala's and Finnish Meteorological Institute's technology is heading to space towards the Red Planet.
 Raise your excitement by watching this webcast and learn about space-proof technology, how it works, what it does, and why it’s...

 Technological innovations and the persistent curiosity to explore the world around us have characterized Vaisala from the very beginning, reaching from land to space.
-Vaisala’s innovative technology will soon land on the surface of the Red Planet once again as part of NASA's Mars Exploration Program, in collaboration with Finnish Meteorological Institute (FMI).
+Vaisala’s innovative technology landed on the surface of the Red Planet once again as part of NASA's Mars Exploration Program, in collaboration with Finnish Meteorological Institute (FMI).
 Along the over 30-year cooperation, Vaisala and FMI have worked together in NASA’s space exploration programs – such as with the previous Curiosity rover in 2012.

 Exploring space fosters innovation and international collaboration and satisfies human’s innate desire to explore and understand the world around us.
 Since the 1990s, our sensors have been used in missions to Mars that have already yielded a number of important discoveries, such as water on the dry planet.
 Mars provides an especially interesting area for investigation for the planet’s many similarities to Earth and can thus help us better understand the challenges we face on our blue planet – such as climate change.